Crossroads (1928 film): Release history

 Crossroads was released in Japan on 11 May 1928.
 It was first screened in London on 26 January 1930 as Crossways and shown in New York in July of the same year as Slums of Tokyo.
 While favourably received by critics in Berlin and Paris, the New York Times critic stated, the film "possesses the virtue of sincerity but its tempo is too heavy".
 In later years, film historians repeatedly commented on the influence of the German expressionist film on Crossroads, in particular the works of Fritz Lang.

 Legacy

 Crossroads was screened at the Berkeley Art Museum and Pacific Film Archive in 1983, at the International Film Festival Rotterdam in 2000, at the San Francisco Silent Film Festival in 2008 and at the Berlin International Film Festival in 2014.
-It was included in the British Film Institute's "The best Japanese film of every year – from 1925 to now" list.
+The British Film Institute listed Crossroads as the best Japanese film of 1928, describing it as a "complex psychological drama" that challenged the conventions of jidaigeki period films.